bcgit/bc-java/README.md

 ```
 # from the root of the project

-# Ensure JAVA_HOME points to JDK 17 or higher JAVA_HOME
+# Ensure JAVA_HOME points to JDK 21 or higher JAVA_HOME or that
+# gradlew can find a java 21 installation to use.

 ./gradlew clean build